 In this chapter, we did the testing, analysis of the test results, and validated our system.
 First, we have done testing; it is an activity or process of finding errors and then removing those errors so that the system contains no defects and performs its functions correctly.
 To have this part done different kinds of testing have been done for achieving this goal that includes system testing, integration testing, black box testing and white box testing.
 We have evaluated and tested all the specific parts of the system therefor unit testing has been done.
 Integration testing and white box has been a continuous procedure and have been done in parallel to development and after compilation along with black box testing.

-The errors or the testing results that we faced were then analyzed and corrected some of the errors were very difficult to deal with and to be corrected so that is why contained and minimized them.
+The errors or the testing results that we faced were then analysed and corrected some of the errors were very difficult to deal with and to be corrected so that is why contained and minimized them.

 After the correction of these errors we have then validated our system to ensure that the functionalities of the system are working fine, and our system is doing what it is supposed to do and fulfilling the requirements.